-If you would like to access this support you can refer yourself, or a tutor can make a referral for you via firstname.lastname@example.org.
-After meeting with a Mental Health and Wellbeing Officer, you may be directed to support that is more tailored to your needs.
+If you would like to access wellbeing support, you can refer yourself, or a tutor or member of staff can make a referral for you via firstname.lastname@example.org.

 The College is supported by a Youth Services Mental Health Adviser from MIND.
-If you are 16-25 years old you can access MIND’s free and confidential Wellbeing Advice Service at the College.
-The Wellbeing Advice Service is not a counselling service but helps teach students practical coping strategies for managing their mental health and wellbeing through a mixture of activities, discussion and helpful resources.
+If you are 16-25 years old you can access MIND’s free and confidential MIND Wellbeing Advice Service at the College.
+The MIND advice service is not a counselling service but helps teach students practical coping strategies for managing their mental health and wellbeing through a mixture of activities, discussion and helpful resources.

 MIND can help if you are experiencing low mood or anxiety, need help with managing stress, are finding coping with student life difficult, are having difficulties in managing your emotions, are experiencing problems with sleeping or are worried about exams.

 To access support from MIND contact firstname.lastname@example.org in the first instance.